-Famous paintings by Picasso are everywhere -- in art exhibitions at two East Coast art museums, and in the record books from New York's art auction season.
+Famous paintings by Picasso are everywhere — especially in the record books from New York’s art auction season.

 Art museums are delving into storage and dusting off other Picasso paintings and artwork to create exhibitions.
 The Museum of Modern Art, for instance, owns 1,100 of the 2,400 known Picasso prints, and is presently exhibiting one hundred of them in “Themes and Variations“; it runs until August 28, 2010.
 The Met’s “Picasso in the Metropolitan Museum of Art” showcases 300 Picasso artworks from its collection, including its total holdings of Picasso paintings, ceramic, drawings, and sculptures.